-- Masks Now required in all indoor settings, other than private residences, for all people aged 8 and above.
-This includes at weddings, funerals and worship.
-This applies to everyone except people aged under 8 or those with a medical exemption. - Friends and Family there are no restrictions on numbers of people who can gather in a private home or in a public place.
+- Friends and Family there are no restrictions on numbers of people who can gather in a private home or in a public place.
 The government recommends that everyone be fully vaccinated if gathering in a home or public place. - Religious gatherings and ceremonies (incl Weddings and Funerals) - If these events are held at places of worship there will not be any vaccination requirements or limits on participants, nor any requirement for organisers to check vaccination status.
 All attendees aged 8 or over must wear a facemask at all times indoors.
-COVID check-in marshals must continue to ensure all attendees check-in.
-If the ceremony is at a hospitality venue, vaccine requirements will apply. - COVID check-in marshals are still required to ensure that everyone in attendance checks-in and is wearing a facemask when entering. - Work All workplaces must have a COVID-safe plan and keep records of everyone attending using the Services Victoria App (QR Code).
+COVID check-in marshals must continue to ensure all attendees check-in. - If the ceremony is at a hospitality venue, vaccine requirements and venue density quotients will apply. - COVID check-in marshals are still required to ensure that everyone in attendance checks-in and is wearing a facemask when entering. - Work The government recommendation is to work from home if you can.
+All workplaces must have a COVID-safe plan and keep records of everyone attending using the Services Victoria App (QR Code).
 All workers must be fully vaccinated to attend the workplace.
-This applies to paid staff and to volunteers. - Cleaning Workplaces exposed to a positive coronavirus case will no longer need to be deep cleaned, after mounting international evidence that coronavirus is an airborne or droplet-borne disease and the likelihood of becoming infected by touching a surface is low risk. - Schools, Childcare and Early Learning Centres are open to all ages.
-Masks must be worn indoors at primary schools by all staff, visitors and students in year 3 and above.
+This applies to paid staff and to volunteers.
+Masks must be worn indoors.